-Michelle has funded healthcare for 11 patients in 5 countries.
+Michelle has funded healthcare for 23 patients in 7 countries.

-Sorng is a factory worker from Cambodia.
-He has two brothers and two sisters.
-He likes do housework in his free time.
-Five months ago, he was in a motor vehicle accident that caused paralysis of his left arm.
+Kosal is a 21-year-old rice farmer from Cambodia.
+He likes to play sports, watch television, and help his wife with the housework.
+In May 2019, Kosal was in a traffic accident and fell off his motorcycle, injuring his left shoulder.
 He has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
-He cannot move his arm and is in chronic pain.
-Sorng traveled to our medical partner's care center to receive treatment.
-On August 8, he will undergo a brachial plexus repair surgery.
-After recovery, he will be able to use his arm again.
+He finds it difficult to lift his arm and move normally, and is unable to work due to his injuries.
+Kosal traveled to our medical partner's care center to receive treatment.
+On September 4th, he will undergo a brachial plexus repair surgery.
+After recovery, he will be able to regain function in his arm.
 Our medical partner, Children's Surgical Centre, is requesting $637 to fund this procedure.
-He says, "I hope after the operation, I can move my arm and hand without any pain."
+"I hope that after my surgery, I will be able to use my arm again and can return to work."

-Kennedy is a casual laborer from Kenya.
-He sells hats along the streets to make ends meet.
-Kennedy has a closed femur fracture.
-He is not able to walk or move and is in a lot of pain.
-Fortunately, surgeons at our medical partner can help.
-On June 5, Kennedy will undergo a fracture repair procedure, called an open reduction and internal fixation.
-This procedure will enable Kennedy to heal and walk again.
+Samuel is a man from Kenya.
+He makes a living working on construction sites.
+In early July, he fell from a two-story building.
+X-ray imaging showed a femur fracture thatt requires an implant.
+It is difficult for him to walk and he is in chronic pain Fortunately, surgeons at our medical partner can help.
+On July 10, Samuel will undergo a fracture repair procedure, called an open reduction and internal fixation.
+This procedure will help him walk easily again and go back to work once he has fully recovered.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,451 to fund this procedure.
-Kennedy says, “I would like to be treated and resume my duties to secure my future."
+Samuel says, “I hope that soon I will be able to walk with ease again."